Aug 7, 2013

 How to Harvest Basil

-Our basil is out of control!
+Our basil is out of control.
 To think I never wanted to plant any because I thought I'd end up eating it all in one shot.
-To get the most of your basil harvest here's what to do.
+To get the most out of your basil harvest, here's what to do.

 It's best to harvest before the herb flowers as this is when it contains those delicious fragrant oils.
 Who doesn't love the smell of fresh basil?